I’m savoring the end of a hot summer day, watching the Yankees, shelling peas.

 I bought an extra bagful, and now I’m contemplating the unthinkable.

 Freezing food has never appealed to me.
-Living on Manhattan island, fresh food in abundance, it’s hardly a necessity.
+Living on Manhattan island, with fresh food in abundance, freezing is hardly a necessity.

-But the farmer got me thinking, and not just about freezing.
-Now I’m analyzing what led me to reconsider a long held position, one that was simply not open for debate.
+But the farmer got me thinking, and not just about freezing peas.
+Now I’m analyzing what led me to reconsider a long held position, one that was previously not open for debate.
+I’m on the brink of changing my behavior.

-Many times each year, I face the end of a cherished vegetable’s season, but never before have I considered freezing them to buy some time.
+Many times each year, I face the end of a cherished vegetable’s season, but never before did I consider freezing them to extend the pleasure.
 What’s different now?
+How did she get me to consider changing my behavior?

-This is the first time this particular farmer suggested it.
+Today is the first time this farmer suggested freezing.
 I’ve been buying strawberries, veggies and an occasional fresh brook trout from her since my grown kids were little kids, one in the snuggly, one by the hand.

 She’s not certified organic; she’s heart-and-soul organic.
 She eats what she sells.